FellowTraveler/Open-Transactions-old/README.md

 -- Open Transactions is free software (GNU), written in C++, object-oriented, and includes a high-level API in Java, Ruby, Python, C, D, C++, Obj-C, C#, Lisp, Perl, PHP, and Tcl.
-(Also supporting JRuby, Jython, and any other language available on the JVM.)
+(Also supporting JRuby, Jython, Groovy, and any other language available on the JVM.)

 -- The software is fully cross-platform: Linux, Mac OS X, FreeBSD, Android, and Windows are supported with makefiles, project files,